 Body-Solid Tools Gravity Inversion Boots

-For those who are looking for the selection with the most hands-on safety features, they’ve come to the right place.
-Apart from a slightly heavier frame than the Teeter EZ-Up Gravity Boots, this design sets itself apart from the rest with:
+For those who are looking for the right product choice with the most hands-on safety features, they’ve come to the right place.
+Apart from a slightly heavier frame than the Teeter EZ-Up Gravity Boots, this teeter product has a design that sets itself apart from the rest with:

 - single-action locking mechanism for maximum security during usage